A lightweight package that adds progress bar to vectorized R functions (*apply

 There are two ways of adding the pbapply package to another package.

-Add pbapply to the Suggests field in the DESCRIPTION
+Add pbapply to the Suggests

 .

-Use a conditional statement in your code to fall back on a base function in case of pbapply not installed:
+Use a conditional statement in your code to fall back on a base function in case of pbapply is not installed:

 out <- if (requireNamespace("pbapply", quietly = TRUE)) {